Seedance 2.0 vs Veo 3.1 vs Kling 3.0: An Honest Comparison.

 Seedance 2.0

 Seedance has the most aggressive content filter of the three.
 It blocks copyrighted characters, real human faces, and various categories of sensitive content.
+ByteDance has stated it is strengthening safeguards in response to intellectual property concerns raised by Hollywood studios following the model's launch.
 The problem is not the policy itself, which is reasonable, but the false positive rate.
 Based on community reports and our own testing, roughly 30 to 40 percent of legitimate prompts trigger the filter incorrectly.
 A prompt describing an original character in a kitchen can be rejected because the filter interprets something as a copyrighted reference.
 This is a genuine usability issue that ByteDance will need to address.

 For professional work, this means building in extra time for prompt iteration.
 Some perfectly reasonable creative directions will require multiple attempts or rephrasing.